sandipsanjel/cv-manager/README.md

 # CV-Manager

-CV Manager app where users can log in and upload a CV for a ceratin job and HR/Admin can review change status and send mail Haired/Interview/Shortlisted or Rejected accordingly.
+CV Manager app where users can log in and upload a CV for a certain job and HR/Admin can review change status and send mail Haired/Interview/Shortlisted or Rejected accordingly.

 ## Installation